kaushik94/Forking/README.md

-Forking
+Forking:

+	1) fork.c
-the program forks the following tree using
+		the program produces the following tree:

-1) 6 calls to fork

-2) 3 calls to fork(recurssion)

-to build the following tree:

 			A
 			|__B